 The clause 4.2.2 in TS 33.117 [4] describes the general approach taken towards security functional requirements deriving from 3GPP specifications and the corresponding test cases, independent of a specific network product class.
 The general approach is generic and applies to security functional requirements deriving from 3GPP specifications and the corresponding test cases of GVNP type 1.

-5.2.5.5.3 Technical baseline for general security functional requirements
+5.2.5.5.3 Technical baseline for potential general security functional requirements

 5.2.5.5.3.1 Introduction